JohnEarnest/Decker/docs/lilt.md

 - generalized `read[]` to recognize `.deck` files and decode them as deck interfaces.
 - generalized `write[]` to accept deck interfaces and write them as `.deck` or `.html` files.
 - deprecated the specialized `readdeck[]` and `writedeck[]` functions in favor of the above.

+v1.64:
+- introduced `keystore[]` as a way of constructing mutable dictionaries.